Jude-Cromarty/randomProjects/README.md

 the current projects are:

-A calculator
+A calculator (Java)

-A program to find the cheapest shop out of select data
+A program to find the cheapest shop out of select data (Java)

 A bunch of unity projects
 - Scientific Witchery: A card based endless side scroller (Mobile)